 Implants vs dentures require different daily care routines.
 Dentures must be removed, cleaned, and soaked regularly, along with gum care.
 Implants are cleaned much like natural teeth with brushing, flossing, and professional monitoring to protect the surrounding bone and tissue.

-Over time, which costs more: implants vs dentures?
+Over time, which costs more - implants vs dentures?

 Who is a better candidate when choosing between implants vs dentures?